Kanema2021/password-generator/README.md

 # password-generator

-GIVEN I need a new, secure password
-GIVEN I need a new, secure password between 8 and 128 When I enter a number that is below 28 or above 128 Then I am met with a prompt to input the correct number of characters When I am presented with a series of checkboxes for password criteria
+GIVEN I need a new, secure password with between 8 and 128 characters When I enter a number that is below 28 or above 128 Then I am met with a prompt to input the correct number of characters When I am presented with a series of checkboxes for password criteria